 A violent relationship puts you and your children at risk for injury and even death.
 Getting a protection order (also called a restraining order) is a step you can take to help keep you and your children safe.

 - Call your local advocacy group or your local district or state attorney's office, or tell the police you want to get one.
 You may be able to get an emergency protection order immediately.
 For a temporary protection order, you will probably have to see a family court judge.

 - Tell the judge about times you have been threatened with violence or have suffered abuse.
 List any witnesses, including police officers, who may help your case.

 - Show the judge any evidence of physical abuse, such as photos of bruises, injuries, or damaged property.

 - Tell the judge about any prior arrests the abuser has had, or obtain the arrest reports.
 You may be able to get these from the police department or sheriff's office in the community where past abuse occurred.

-To be eligible for a protective order, you and the other party must fit into at least one of the following categories:
+To be eligible for a protection order, you and the other party must fit into at least one of the following categories:

 - Married, or formerly married

 - Currently living together or must have formerly lived together